NisseHermsenGW/sql-style-guide/README.md

 # SQL style guide

-This style guide is based on the work of [Matt Mazur](https://mattmazur.com/) and specifically tailored to the requirements of the [DBT](https://www.getdbt.com/) warehouse platform.
+This style guide is based on the work of [Matt Mazur](https://mattmazur.com/) and specifically tailored to the requirements of the
+[DBT](https://www.getdbt.com/) warehouse platform.
+[SQLFluff](https://sqlfluff.com/) settings for a DBT project can be found in `.sqlfluff`.

 ## Example